A church in Warwick is doing its bit to help alleviate “holiday hunger” this summer.

-Funded by charity TLG, each session runs from noon to 1.55pm where volunteers put on a range of fun activities for primary school age children and their families.
-This is then followed with a fresh cooked lunch - all for free.
+Funded by charity TLG, each session runs from noon until 1.55pm and volunteers put on a range of fun activities for primary school children and their families.
+There then follows a fresh cooked lunch - and all for free.

 Volunteer Audrey Akers said: “We recognise there are plenty of families within our community who have to make very difficult decisions come the school holidays about how and when they can feed their children.
 We have heard of some parents who go without in order to give their youngsters a meal.
 It’s an appalling situation to be in yet for many it’s a real one.

 “Make Lunch is a way of helping these families in need and those just about managing, to get a fresh cooked lunch and enjoy a range of fun things to do.
 There is always a great atmosphere, the kids enjoy it and the parents get a bit of a break from the stress of worrying about how they will make sure the family doesn’t go hungry.”